Tazim381/Employee-Management-System/README.md

 to run this code -------
-The first task is to install npm. run-> npm install then -> install  dependencies
+The first task is to install npm. run-> "npm install" then -> install  dependencies
-(because I forgot to install all the dependencies in --save mode ) then -> goto server folder run->    npm run dev then-> goto client folder run->  npm run dev
+(because I forgot to install all the dependencies in --save mode ) then -> goto server folder run->    "npm run dev" then-> goto client folder run->  "npm run dev"